|

 Neil Blevins

-in Pointe Claire, Quebec, Canada.
-He was 26-years-old and he left Canada,
+lived in Pointe Claire, Quebec, Canada.
+He was 26-years-old

-possibly for good, to work in the film industry in California.
+and he left Canada, possibly for good, to work in the film industry

-He first worked for
+He first worked for Blur Studios in Venice.

-Blur's work: "Hellraiser 4," shots for "Deep Rising," the "hell" sequence
+Blur's work: "Hellraiser 4," shots for "Deep Rising," the

-for South Park, the movie, several episodes of the cartoon "Johnny Quest," and
+"hell" sequence for South Park, the movie, several episodes of the

-tons of commercials.
+cartoon "Johnny Quest," and tons of commercials.

 Then Neil landed a job at Pixar and has never looked back.

-became a technical director on
+He became a technical director on

-Incredibles," directed by Brad Bird,
+directed by Brad Bird, who also directed

-"The Incredibles is an action-adventure, comedy about a family of superheroes. |
+comedy about a family of superheroes.

 |